-Where it really starts to get interesting from 2023, is what may play out this decade.
-Europe may regard any Russian gas in large amounts as unacceptable, perhaps 'forever', if gas' days are numbered next decade.
-Piped natural gas recently-cheap-in-Europe, may not re-appear so-cheaply, at least not right away.
-Yes, European gas prices can come down off records (still spikes in winters, summers).
-But barring recession, it may be a while before <€45 megawatt-hour (MWh) gas is again seen at a Netherlands hub like 2021.
-Figures like a high €300, or even €135 MWh 2022 can re-stabilize much lower ahead - but maybe not at low 2020 fossil prices.
-Those perhaps won't be seen again soon, not if China re-opens and with it, global demand for all energy - which all may make renewables even more desirable.
-Again, barring recession.

-A 2022 Report by an energy analysis firm laid out interesting possibilities ahead.
-It saw French nuclear back in 2023, reactor corrosion fixed, as 30 GW firm power (though was Not on track early 2023).
-By end 2023, wind & solar are up at 50 GW although intermittent.
-And if Europe really kicks in its renewables, on keen energy security/inflation/and climate concerns, then it could have new 100 GW of renewable generating capacity online by around 2025.
+Where it gets interesting, is what plays out ahead within this decade.
+Europe now sees big imports of Russian gas as unacceptable.
+Natural gas, once-so-cheap-in-Europe, may not reappear as-cheaply, least not right away.
+Yes, Europe gas prices coming down off record spikes ahead.
+And, barring recession, war, it may be a while before <€45 megawatt-hour (MWh) gas is again seen at the Netherlands hub like 2021.
+A once-crazy €300, or €135 MWh seen 2022 could re-stabilize much lower ahead - but, maybe not near its low 2019 fossil prices.
+Those perhaps not seen again soon, if China re-opens and with it, new global demand for energy - that again may make renewables even more desirable.
+Barring recession.
+A 2022 Report from one energy analysis firm had laid out a few possibilities ahead.
+One was that French nuclear comes back late 2023, corrosion fixed.
+Despite drought 30 GW of firm power back (this was not on track 2023).
+By end 2023 it saw wind & solar at 50 GW, though intermittent.
+If Europe really kicks in renewables, stays keen on security/inflation/and climate risk concerns, it could have new 100 GW of renewable generating capacity online by around 2025.

-3 years later, so this mid-decade, Europe maybe at 333 GW green generating capacity.
-Enough to replace roughly its entire gas-fired electricity fleet, as seen in 2022.
-(Thank you needed energy storage).
-Europe, by continuing to invest in installing its new renewables, also has pushed down its own capital costs for this new green energy capacity to just \$1.30/watt.

-Then even if European natural gas as a fuel stabilizes at lower costs late this decade, costs falling to just say even \$31 per MWh - that still means levelized cost of energy (LCOE) for gasfired electric power may be \$150 per MWh.
-By that point, electricity from solar late 2020s, is then just one-third the cost of using gas in Europe!
+3 years on, latter-decade they saw Europe with maybe 333 GW green generating capacity.
+Enough to replace roughly entire gas-fired electricity fleet as was seen 2022.
+(Thank you key green energy storage).
+Europe, by continuing to invest and install renewables, also has then pushed down its own capital costs for new green energy capacity to just \$1.30/watt.
+Even if European natural gas as fuel re-stabilizes at lower cost late this decade, costs falling to under €30 per MWh - that still means levelized cost of energy (LCOE) for gas-fired electric power is too high.
+By that point, electricity from solar late 2020s can then be just one-third the cost of using gas in Europe!
 Gas thus becomes non-sensical.

-Natural gas-fired power plants would need to sell at just \$17 per MWh to compete with solar, a level which that report, understandably, regarded as unthinkable.
-So, if once-cheap Russian gas no longer makes electricity, much changes.
-Solar wins on Security & Climate.
-Remaining natural gas power plants do linger, but more for backup power, or in weather extremes.
+Gas futures need to sell at just €17 per MWh (or less than Dutch TTF Futures at €17.35 seen say Jan.
+2021) - to compete with solar, a level that report understandably, regarded as unthinkable.
+Back under €100 sure, maybe - but to go under €20 No sure thing at all!
+If once-cheap Russian gas no longer makes EU electricity, much changes.
+Poland, Estonia, Czech, Netherlands, UK, re-up nuclear power.
+Renewables solar and wind win on Security & Climate concerns.
+Remaining natural gas plants can/do linger, yes, but more as backup power, or used in weather extremes.

-Compare that to US in 2022 where gas-fired electricity led, met 39% of US demand.
-Gas prices rose some on exports demand - then fell on tight storage.
-Abundant US gas from vast shale + fracking kept prices much cheaper, than Europe's gas.
-Overall US renewables in 2022 did grow to meet 24% of total US electricity demand, a new record.
-Not bad, a jump from 20.6% in 2021, US renewables mainly wind, hydro, solar - bits of biomass, geothermal.
-First 8 months of 2022, US wind energy grew 22% YoY to a new high, met 10% of US electricity demand.
-Solar grew 27%, met 5% of US electricity demand.
-Given US natural gas was far cheaper than Europe - US renewables were still the new best choice on cost, but by not so great a distance.
+Compare that to US in 2022, as gas-fired electricity has long led, it met 39% of US demand.
+Gas prices rose some on war and export demand - then fell on tighter storage.
+Abundant US gas+shale+fracking kept prices cheap/er - than Europe gas.
+Overall, US renewables in 2022 met 24% total US electricity demand, a record.
+Jumped from 20.6% in 2021, US renewables as wind, hydro, solar - and bits of biomass, geothermal.
+First 8 months of 2022 US wind energy grew 22% YoY to new high, met 10% of US electricity demand.
+Solar grew 27% to meet 5% of US electricity demand.
+Given US natural gas is far cheaper than in Europe - US renewables are still becoming best choice given their low cost, but not by so great a distance.